 This season, the choir, directed by Debra Cook, voice coach of the Utah Conservatory, has close to 60 performers, of those, 14 are new members.

-"The uniqueness about the Park City Singers is that we're open to anyone who loves to sing," Stattin said.
+"The uniqueness about the Park City Singers is that we’re open to anyone who loves to sing," Stattin said.
 "Generally, singers who join do well because they sing from their hearts, and our winter concerts usually have more performers because many people are back from summer vacations or visiting for the holidays."

 The singers, along with accompanist Shelle Jennings, began rehearsing one day a week for the Christmas concerts at the beginning of September.